danielochuba/duo-blog/README.md

 ### Key Features <a name="key-features"></a>

+- Users can create a profile.
-- Users can create an account and log in.
+- Users can create posts.
+- Users can comment on posts.
+- Users can like posts.

 ## 💻 Getting Started <a name="getting-started"></a>